-The PRA may have regard to any relevant guidance or other materials provided by it, the FCA and/or any predecessor regulators, whether in the form of general guidance issued publicly or advice given to individual firms or individuals.
+15 The PRA may have regard to any relevant guidance or other materials provided by it, the FCA and/or any predecessor regulators, whether in the form of general guidance issued publicly or advice given to individual firms or individuals.
 For example, where this helps to illustrate ways in which a person can comply (or could at the relevant time have complied) with relevant regulatory requirements or the standards of behaviour expected of them.

-See in this regard the memorandum of understanding between the FCA and the PRA (the 'MoU') as may be amended or supplemented from time to time.
+16 See in this regard the memorandum of understanding between the FCA and the PRA (the 'MoU') as may be amended or supplemented from time to time.

-See paragraphs 3(c) and (d) of this statement of policy.
+17 See paragraphs 3(c) and (d) of this statement of policy.

-- 3 August 2018: This Statement of Policy has been updated, see the webpage here. - 34 The PRA's approach to enforcement: statutory statements of policy and procedure January 2016 - (b) The factors set out in paragraphs 4 to 6 above (determining whether the PRA will take action for a suspension or restriction and ancillary matters). - (c) The factors set out in paragraphs 10 and 11 below (determining the period of suspension or restriction). - 9.
+- 36 The PRA's approach to enforcement: statutory statements of policy and procedure August 2018 - (b) The factors set out in paragraphs 4 to 6 above (determining whether the PRA will take action for a suspension or restriction and ancillary matters). - (c) The factors set out in paragraphs 10 and 11 below (determining the period of suspension or restriction). - 9.
 Other considerations that may be relevant include the approach of the PRA in any similar previous cases.
 18